aljorhythm/Doggify/README.md

-# Hack&Roll 2017: Team 62
+# Hack&Roll 2017: Doggify
-Doggify is a Chrome extension going for the Most Annoying Hack category in Hack&Roll 2017.

-This Chrome extension subtly Doggify images with face.
+Doggify is a Chrome extension that utilizes the <b>state-of-the-art face detection</b> techniques and <b>intelligent image manipulation and stitching</b> that turns your friends into cute little puppies.

 ## Technology
 - Microsoft Cognitive Services (Face API)